Daughter of country singer Hank Williams Jr. dies at 27 in a car crash - Local News 8

 She added that her brother-in-law, Dunning, was “awake and responding.”

-Celebrities, including Reese Witherspoon and model Lily Aldridge commented under her post with their condolences.
+Celebrities, including actor Reese Witherspoon and model Lily Aldridge, commented under her post with their condolences.

 “I’m so so sorry.
 Praying for your family,” Witherspoon wrote.

-Williams-Dunning was the youngest of Williams Jr.’s five children.
-While her siblings pursued their own careers in music, she ran a graphic t-shirt company called Weston Jane, which celebrates women and moms.
+Williams-Dunning was the second youngest of Williams Jr.’s five children.
+While her siblings pursued their own careers in music, she ran a graphic T-shirt company called Weston Jane, which celebrates women and moms.

 Comments